mattn/vim-lsp-settings/README.md

 ### clangd (C/C++)

-There is a Linux OS/version that does not run the locally installed clangd due to zlib version mismatch.
-If you want to use clangd, please install clangd on your system.
+There is a Linux OS/version that does not run the locally installed `clangd` due to zlib version mismatch.
+If you want to use `clangd`, please install `clangd` on your system.

 ### rls (Rust)

-If you installed rls already, you can use rls without configurations.
-But if you have not installed rls yet, you can install it by following [these instructions](https://github.com/rust-lang/rls#setup).
+If you installed `rls` already, you can use `rls` without configurations.
+But if you have not installed `rls` yet, you can install it by following [these instructions](https://github.com/rust-lang/rls#setup).

 ### deno (TypeScript)

 To use deno, `node_modules` should **not** located on the project directory or traversing the filesystem upwards.

-When you editing Node projects, following warning message is shown.
+When editing Node projects, the following warning message is shown.

 `server "deno" is disabled since "node_modules" is found`